-In addition to the state requirements listed above, PAUL MITCHELL THE SCHOOL provides additional training in the areas of communication skills, professional ethics, salesmanship, decorum, record keeping, and client service record cards.
+In addition to the state requirements listed above, Paul Mitchell The School Santa Barbara provides additional training in the areas of communication skills, professional ethics, salesmanship, decorum, record keeping, and client service record cards.
 No additional hours will be required to complete the additional training and these additional course are not a requirement for state licensure.
-Exceeds means that during the course of your training you may complete more services then what is listed, however no additional hours, over the 1600 required by the Board of Barbering and Cosmetology (BBC) will be required.